-Follow the instructions on the pages of the wizard.
-This process is slightly different for each type of template, but the format is very similar.

-In the last section of the wizard, you can specify the template name which will show in the Template Manager, and also the name and location for saving the template.
-The two names can be different but may cause you confusion if you choose two different names.
-The default location is your user templates directory, but you can choose a different location if you prefer.

-Selecting the Path button to set the file name, and perhaps change the directory, causes the Save As dialog to open.
-Setting the file name and clicking Save closes the dialog.

-Finally, you can choose whether to create a new document from your template immediately, or manually change the template by clicking Finish.
+Finally, you can choose whether to create a new document from your template immediately, or manually change the template, and then click Finish to save the template.
 For future documents, you can re-use the template created by the wizard, just as you would use any other template.

 You may need to open the Template Manager and click Refresh on the Action menu to have any new templates appear in the listings.